 10. Demographics of Spinal Disc Arthroplasty

-Details the age and gender profile of people receiving spinal disc replacement and includes information on the reasons for undergoing this operation.
+This report details the age and gender profile of people receiving spinal disc replacement and includes information on the reasons for undergoing this operation.

-- 11. Analysis of State and Territory Health Data - All Arthroplasty 1993/1994 - 2013/2015 - 12.
-Investigations of Prostheses with Higher than Anticipated Rates of Revision
+11. Analysis of State and Territory Health Data - All Arthroplasty 1994/1995 - 2015/2016